astrotars/leads-js/README.md

 * gf_content
 * gf_gclid

+*The gf_ prefix can be modified using global.
+See configurable options for more info.*

 When using Gravity Forms, the fieldname is actually a class placed on a container element (`li`).
 Leads.js will pick up either of these.

 ##Configurable Options